zixuanzhang-x/code-gist/README.md

 **Document integrations with 3rd Party code or services here.
 Please do not document required libraries. or libraries that are mentioned in the product requirements**

-* Library or service name: description of use
+* Ace: render Gist editor
+* axio: send api request
-* ...
+* jquery: render website

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that